CivicActions/agile-ms/README.md

 a script to geolocate Licensed providers.
-From the dataset of 5000 records given to us, we found 352 likely physical addresses, which allowed us to accurately place those Centers, Group Homes, and Slot Contractors on the Google Map.
-Furthermore, we use a different marker for each provider type, as per Requirement **(2.6)** which asks us to included additional data as needed.
+From the dataset of 5000 records given to us, we found 352 likely physical addresses, which allowed us to accurately place those Centers, Group Homes, and Slot Contractors on the Google Map, as per Requirement **(2.6)** which asks us to included additional data as needed.
+Furthermore, we use a different marker for each provider type.
 We suspect that the data provided by the State for this exercise contains only a fraction of all the data, since all providers types are populated from the beginning of the alphabet to a particular